Manjula85/Manjula85/README.md

 ## I'm a Full-Stack Developer!!

-- 🌱 I’m currently learning heroku
+- 🌱 I’m currently learning Geo-location API
 - 👯 I’m looking to collaborate with other content creators
 - 🥅 2021 Goals: Start my development career
 - ⚡ Fun fact: I love to listen to music and play board games